maximecb/uvm/doc/design.md

 ### There is No Foreign Function Interface (FFI)

 UVM provides no FFI.
-If your program wants to communicate with the outside world, it has to be done through the small set of minimalistic APIs (system calls) that UVM provides.
-This is likely going to turn many people away as it means that UVM can't interface with many existing libraries.
+If your program wants to communicate with the outside world, it has to be done through the small set of minimalistic APIs ((system calls)[doc/syscalls.md]) that UVM provides.
+This is likely going to turn many people away as it means that UVM can't interface with many existing libraries unless said libraries are recompiled to target UVM.
-To many developers, the lack of an FFI will probably sound ridiculous, but I view it as a necessary sacrifice.
+To many developers, the lack of an FFI will probably seem ridiculous, but I view it as a necessary sacrifice.

 I've spent a lot of time working with the Python and Ruby ecosystems.
 Both languages rely heavily on C extensions, that is, libraries containing code written in C or C++ or Rust.
 In the Python world, dependencies are a minefield.